UdeshyaDhungana/UdeshyaDhungana.github.io/about.md

 ## Personal Life
 ---

-I was born in a middle class family in Jhorahat, a village near Biratnagar city.
+I was born in Jhorahat, a village near Biratnagar, Nepal.
 I have a younger brother.
-Both my parents are very supportive of me.
-I lived 13 years of my life where I was born, and then our family moved to Biratnagar.
-Currently, I live in Kathmandu.
+Both my parents are very supportive towards me.
+We moved to Biratnagar in 2013.
+Currently, I live in Kathmandu(2019-).

 ## Contact me
 ---
-You may reach out to me via the links in the footer
+You may reach out to me via the links in the footer.